Yes, Even Rihanna Has Skin Insecurities — & She's Not Ashamed To Admit It

 It's reasonable to assume that celebrities don't understand real skin struggles.
-We're talking about a group that has L.A.'s best dermatologists dropping by for house calls, $65,000 LED beds installed in their glam rooms, and free samples of luxury skin care delivered to their doorstep daily.
+We're talking about a group that has L.A.'s best dermatologists dropping by for house calls, £50,000 LED beds installed in their glam rooms, and free samples of luxury skincare delivered to their doorstep daily.

 But Rihanna wants people to know that breakouts and bad-skin days happen to everyone — even the highest-paid female musician in the world.
 For the launch of her new venture, Fenty Skin, the brand founder got real about her tumultuous relationship with her complexion.
 "Whether it's starting with acne when I was a teenager, and then the acne treatments that led me to really blotchy skin and stripped my skin of all the good stuff that I already had in it, it was a tough journey to get it back here," she told a small group of beauty editors during a virtual press conference yesterday.